 This museum of art is home to some of the most breathtaking works of human history and must be seen to be believed.
 It may be the most famous place in all of Amsterdam.

-You will find 200 paintings, 500 sketches, and 700 letters of Van Gogh in this museum.
+In this museum, you will find 200 paintings, 500 sketches, and 700 letters from Van Gogh.
 Moreover, you will see a colorful multimedia presentation of Van Gogh’s life.

 The Royal Palace of Amsterdam was built in 1648.
-Its classical architecture is inspired by Ancient Rome.
+Ancient Rome inspires its classical architecture.